pbaesse/multiNaval/README.md

 --------------

 Download the archive .rar of the project and extract in a folder.
 Then just run the .jar file.
-To run the archive .jar, it will be necessary to have the JRE in your pc.
+To run the archive .jar, it will be necessary have the JRE version 1.8 or a higher version installed in your pc.

 Authors
 -------